-But Have you ever compare these Third party platforms Vs your Own Domain/website (you may also called it DIY Approach) advantages to launch your campaign…?
+But Have you ever compared these Third-party platforms Vs your Domain/website (you may also be called it DIY Approach) advantages to launch your campaign…?

-11 Differences that makes sense for your project/campaign before launching
+11 Differences that make sense for your project/campaign before launching

 It’s Time to stretch the list